Did a Secret Service Agent Kill JFK by Accident?

 JFK’s Secret Killer

-The same thoroughly discredited theory popped up again in a television programme called JFK’s Secret Killer, which apparently dealt with the inconvenient evidence of Charles Bronson’s home movie in the safest way possible, by simply ignoring it.
+The same thoroughly discredited theory popped up again in a television programme called JFK’s Secret Killer, which may have been a renamed version of JFK: The Smoking Gun, and which apparently dealt with the inconvenient evidence of Charles Bronson’s home movie in the safest way possible, by simply ignoring it.

 The Media’s Message